Big Bear's 2017 Special Events

 VINTAGE BIG BEAR

-Big Bear Lake was once a prominent cattle range in the late 1800's to the mid 1950's.
-Today, the sagas of cowboy traditions live on at the annual Cowboy Poetry & Music Gathering.
-In August, more than 500 vintage autos, dragsters, and custom coupes climb the mountain highways to congregate at Big Bear Village for the annual two-day Antique Auto Show.
+In August, more than 500 vintage autos, dragsters, and custom coupes climb the mountain highways to congregate in the Big Bear Village for the popular annual two-day Antique Car Club Fun Run.

 SNOWBOARD AND SKI CONTESTS AND WINTER HOLIDAY EVENTS